rdidrikas/fp-2025/README.md

     - `Date`: A calendar date.
     - `Goal`: A calorie goal (daily or composite).
 - **Operations:**
-    - `add`: Add a food to a meal.
+    - `add`: Add a food item to a meal.
-    - `remove`: Remove a food from a meal.
+    - `remove`: Remove a food item from a meal.
     - `meal`: Define a recursive meal structure (can contain foods or other meals).
     - `total`: Show total calories for a given date.
     - `goal`: Set, show, or define composite goals.